Nader Matar: Nejmeh

 On 2 September 2016, Matar moved to Lebanon and signed for Nejmeh.
 He scored one goal in 17 league games in 2016–17, helping his team win the Lebanese Super Cup and Lebanese Elite Cup.
 He was included in the Lebanese Premier League Team of the Year.
 In 2017–18 Matar improved his tally, scoring four in 19, winning the Lebanese Elite Cup once again.
 He renewed his contract for an additional season on 28 March 2018.

 The following season, in 2018–19, Matar scored three goals in 20 games, and helped Nejmeh win the Lebanese Elite Cup for the third time in a row.
 He renewed his contract for three more years on 21 March 2019.
 On 25 October 2019, Matar was warned and fined by Nejmeh for throwing his kit on the floor following a substitution against Racing Beirut in a friendly.
 On 20 January 2020, Matar's contract was terminated by mutual consent following financial disputes between the two parties.

 Ansar

 Matar joined cross-city rivals Ansar on 21 September 2020.
 In 2020–21, he helped them win their first league title since 2007, and their 14th overall.
 Matar scored two goals and made three assists in 14 games.
 He also helped Ansar win the double, scoring a long-distance goal against Nejmeh in the 2020–21 Lebanese FA Cup final, which Ansar won on penalty shoot-outs.

 Muaither

 On 16 August 2021, Matar moved to Qatari Second Division side Muaither on a free transfer.
 He made his debut on 15 September, in a 1–0 defeat to Lusalil.

 Return to Ansar

 On 17 January 2022, Matar returned to Ansar in the Lebanese Premier League, signing a contract until the end of the 2021–22 season.
+He renewed his contract for two years until the end of the 2023–24 season, and once more for two years until end of 2025–26 season.